Periodicals on Gale InfoTrac for Special Libraries

-How do you help patrons find the information they want, quickly, with intuitive searching that mirrors Internet searching, while making sure they tap into quality sources?
+How do you help your researchers find the information they want, quickly, with intuitive searching that mirrors Internet searching, while making sure they tap into quality sources?

-We can help you connect patrons to the information they’re looking for, with tools that make discovery fast and easy.
+We can help you connect your researchers to the information they’re looking for, with tools that make discovery fast and easy.

 Content for all collections is hand-picked by experts, many of whom are librarians.
 Superior subject indexing leads the user on their own unique path through millions of articles, datasets, animations, and visualizations.

 Many patrons especially like being able to read the full-text Newsweek, The Economist, USA Today Magazine, and other popular titles.
 And if their library has GVRL eBooks, cross-searching periodicals and eBooks through PowerSearch and InterLink make for a powerful (and fruitful) search experience.

 There are other periodical databases out there.
 But InfoTrac’s features and unparalleled indexing make it a superior tool for successful discovery.

 1 Rising to the Challenge: Re-envisioning Public Libraries, The Aspen Institute Communications and Society Program, October, 2014, http://www.aspeninstitute.org/sites/default/files/content/docs/pubs/AspenLibrariesReport.pdf 2 Pew Internet & American Life Project, January, 2013, http://libraries.pewinternet.org/2013/01/22/library-services/